joescii/lift-ng/README.md

 }
 ```

-If you want to handle the downloading of javascript assets yourself with a library such as [head.js](http://headjs.com/), then you should initialize with `includeJsModule = true` and `includeJsScript = false`.
+If you want to handle the downloading of javascript assets yourself with a library such as [head.js](http://headjs.com/), then you should initialize with `includeJsScript = false`.
-This will prevent our `Angular` snippet from including the `liftproxy.js` file, and drop the `net_liftmodules_ng` javascript module into the global space.
+This will prevent our `Angular` snippet from including the `liftproxy.js` file.
+Instead, you can use the global `ng_liftmodules_ng` object to include the file yourself.
-With this you can get the full path to the `liftproxy.js` file via `net_liftmodules_ng.path` or get just the lift-ng version alone with `net_liftmodules_ng.version`.
+You can get the full path to the `liftproxy.js` file via `net_liftmodules_ng.path` or get just the lift-ng version alone with `net_liftmodules_ng.version`.

 ## Supported Versions